yaelarieli/Calculate-adiabatic-fraction-in-a-cloud/README.md

 * Relative Humidity [%] - **RH**
 * Level axis - **z**

-**z** need to be a 1D vector, all the rest of the field can be 2D or 3D matrix.
+**z** need to be a 1D vector, all the rest of the field can be 2D matrix.

 The constants are :